War in Somalia (2006–2009)

-At the end of 2008, the ARS was assimilated into the TFG in an attempt to halt the growing insurgency and form a representative democratic government.'
-During January 2009, former head of the ICU Sharif Sheikh Ahmed was elected TFG president.
-That same month, declaring victory and claiming to have eradicated the 'Islamist threat', the ENDF withdrew from Mogadishu and Somalia, ending the two-year occupation.'
-By the time of the withdrawal, effectively all territory lost by the ICU during the full scale December 2006 and January 2007 invasion had been recovered by Islamist insurgents, including much of Mogadishu.'
-Years into the present phase of the civil war, Ethiopia became re-involved and joined AMISOM in 2014 in order to counter the growth of al-Shabaab.
+At the end of 2008, the ARS was assimilated into the TFG in an attempt to halt the growing insurgency and form a representative government.'
+During January 2009, former head of the ICU Sharif Ahmed was elected president.
+Declaring victory and claiming to have eradicated the 'Islamist threat', the ENDF withdrew from Mogadishu, ending the two-year occupation.'
+Most territory lost by the ICU had been recovered by insurgents, including much of Mogadishu.'
+Years into the present phase of the civil war, Ethiopia became re-involved and joined AMISOM in 2014 to counter the growth of al-Shabaab.

 Background

 Historic background

 Disputes between Somalia and Ethiopia over the Ogaden (now the Somali Region) date to Ethiopian Emperor Menelik's expansions into Somali lands during the 1890s, initiating the process of incorporation into the Ethiopian Empire.
 Several decades of growing tension and conflict culminated in the 1977–1978 War where Somalia launched an invasion to assist the Western Somali Liberation Front in the hope of incorporating the Ogaden into a unitary 'Greater Somalia'.
 Major conflicts between Ethiopia and Somalia since the latter's independence in 1960 include: